MAPGroup/WUTDet/README.md

 ## 1. News

 - Next steps: release the checkpoints for all 20 baseline models.
 - April 18, 2026: WUTDet Part A dataset released on Google Drive and Baidu Netdisk.
+More datasets will be released upon acceptance of the paper.

 ## 2. Dataset